 Hometown: San Mateo, CA

-Andrea, who joined Braven in 2013, manages the Bay Area site overseeing programming, partnership building, and development.
+Andrea joined Braven as a founding member in 2013 to launch the organization’s first pilot program with college students.
+This pilot grew into the organization’s core program, and as a senior leader on the team since then, Andrea has influenced the organization’s vision, theory of action, strategy, and operations.
+Now as Bay Area Executive Director, Andrea oversees local programming, partnership building, and development.
 Her career started as a high school teacher–a catalytic experience that inspired her lifelong commitment to serving students and families in under-resourced communities.
-Later, as Managing Director of Recruitment at Teach For America, Andrea worked to diversify the almost 6,000 new teachers hired annually into Pre-K-12 public classrooms.
-She feels grateful that every day at Braven, she can draw on both her deep belief in the potential of young people and her well-versed understanding of the hiring bar for college graduates.
+Later, as Managing Director of Recruitment at Teach For America, Andrea led a team to recruit and select teachers from the close to 50,000 applicant pool annually.
+Every day at Braven she draws on her deep belief in the potential of young people, her teaching and learning expertise, and her well-versed understanding of the hiring bar for college graduates.
 Andrea received a B.A. in Communications & Business from the University of Southern California.
-She loves being back home in the Bay Area, where she enjoys hiking in the humidity-free sunshine and spending quality time with her parents and lifelong friends.
+She loves being back home in the Bay Area where she enjoys hiking in the humidity-free sunshine and spending quality time with her parents and lifelong friends.

 Hometown: New Hampshire